My All-Time Favorite Decorated Christmas Cookies

 I like to pipe an outline around the outside of the cookies using fondant that’s thick enough to hold its shape.
 Then, I simply add a few teaspoons of hot water to the fondant to thin it out, piping it inside the lines so that it runs together and covers the cookie completely.
 Let the fondant set up, then pipe additional decoration on to the cookies with fondant that’s on the thick side.

-More All-time favorite Christmas Cookie Recipes:
+More Popular Christmas Cookie Recipes:

 - Christmas Funfetti Cookies